Darkstar1975/riftx-music/releases/the-field/metadata.md

-# 🎶 The Field — Metadata
+# 🎶 The Field by RIFTX — Metadata

 ## 📜 Lyrics Analysis